 All readings have been selected on the basis of (among other things) their availability via the internet.
 Therefore, there is no textbook or reading packet to purchase.
 This is for cost containment, paper conservation, and to focus on primary literature.
-I will e-mail the readings as PDFs a week or two before they are to be discussed in class.
+All readings are available via our course Canvas page and virtually all have DOIs to facilitate access.